-- the asset management company's holdings of financial sector entities' T2 instruments.
+- the asset management company's holdings of its own T2 instruments - the asset management company's holdings of financial sector entities' T2 instruments.

 The CRR provides calculation methods for the amounts to be deducted from each category of an asset management company's capital through holdings in financial sector entities.
 The AMF considers that asset management companies can adopt a prudent and simplified approach consisting of directly deducting the book value of holdings rather than the amount determined in accordance with the CRR.